Newborn facts – your new baby is an amazing little creature with a strong survival instinct and a strong need for food, safety and comfort.

 - He will then move into quiet sleep again and this is when he could wake up needing food or comfort.

-Every baby is brilliant and unique, developing and growing at their own pace.
+Every baby is brilliant and unique, they develop and grow at

 Copyright: Janine Smith